-– Sunday, 30th June – 13th Sunday in Ordinary Time Gospel Text: Luke 9:51-62 vs. 51 Now as the time drew near for him to be taken up to heaven, he resolutely took the road for Jerusalem vs. 52 and sent messengers ahead of him.
-These set out, and they went into a Samaritan village to […]
+– 30th June 2019 – 13th Sunday in Ordinary Time Gospel Text: Luke 9:51-62 vs. 51 Now as the time drew near for him to be taken up to heaven, he resolutely took the road for Jerusalem and v.52 sent messengers ahead of him vs. 53 but the people would not receive him because he was […]

 13th Sunday in Ordinary Time

 Gospel Text: Luke 9:51-62